jackcooper1245/deloitte-rest-api-assignment/README.md

 # To Run

 At this stage to run the program you will need to clone the repo down into Intellij.
-From there you will need to create a MySQL datbase called `deloite`.
+From there you will need to create a MySQL datbase called `deloitte`.
 You can then go ahead and import script from deloitte.sql at the top-level of this repo.
 Make sure you have a MySQL Server running in your local environment.

 You can then run the REST-API by clicking the green play button in the top left of IntelliJ.